joegeorge022/Deepseek-Extension/README.md

 ## Installation

-1. Install the extension from VS Code Marketplace
+1. Install the extension from VS Code Marketplace (not yet in marketplace.)
 2. Ensure Ollama is running on your system
 3. Make sure you've pulled the DeepSeek model as mentioned above